 In addition to the five Regional Trustees, there are five General Service Trustees, who serve on the board and are available at any time for the solution of problems on which G.S.O.
 Committee members need help.
 Because of this requirement, all General Service Trustees originally came from Gauteng or its commuting Area and were sometimes known as "in-town Trustees."
-With the advent of faster and more efficient communication by telephone, express mail, e-mail and electronic media, these positions are no longer restricted to residents of Gauteng6 and its vicinity.
-While there are no "specialists" in A.A., only recovered drunks, it has been possible to choose, for General Service Trusteeships, men and women with the kind of business or professional acumen that is particularly applicable to the problems at hand, whether their backgrounds are in publishing, public relations, or administration.
-General Service Trustees can share with the General Service Board their operations, thus increasing the awareness of all Trustees on these matters.
+With the advent of faster and more efficient communication by telephone, express mail, e-mail and electronic media, these positions are no longer restricted to residents of Gauteng17 and its vicinity.

+A.A. has been fortunate to have general service trustees with the kind of business or professional acumen that is particularly applicable to the problems at hand, whether their backgrounds are in publishing, public relations, or administration.
 They serve as Trustees for four years.
 They may fill in for Regional Trustees, as needed or requested.
 Each General Service Trustee is requested to attend Regional Forums.
 If schedules permit, each General Service Trustee could attend one Regional Forum in each of the regions over the course of their four-year term.
 They are also available for other A.A. service activities as requested by Areas or regions, and additional activities as requested by the board of Trustees.